The Ultimate Road Trip for America's Best BBQ

 We recommend ordering the all-you-can-eat option here.
 Trust us: It’s worth it.

-Let’s just say if you want your Instagram followers to be jealous of the sandwich you’re eating, take a shot of any one of the sandwiches served at Southern Belly BBQ’s three locations.
-Their atypical flavor combinations make them particularly Gram-worthy and delicious.
+Let’s just say if you want your Instagram followers to be jealous of the sandwich you’re eating, take a shot of any one of the sandwiches or barbecue plates served at Midwood Smokehouse’s locations.

 Sixth Stop: Lexington, North Carolina

 BBQ is so serious in North Carolina that political debates over it have resulted in bills and laws related to the state’s two BBQ types — Lexington style and Eastern style — both of which are pork based.
 Lexington style uses a red sauce made from vinegar and tomatoes and only the pork shoulder section of the pig, while Eastern style uses the whole hog and a vinegar-based sauce with no tomato whatsoever.

 But it’s Lexington where the Lexington Barbecue Festival happens each year and that’s earned spots on numerous lists of the best U.S. cities for BBQ.